kcmazie/Ping-From-Switch/README.md

 ```

 ### $${\color{grey}Screenshots:}$$
-   This is the HTML report that is generated.
+   This is one version of the HTML report that is generated.

 ![Initial GUI](https://github.com/kcmazie/Ping-From-Switch/blob/main/Screenshot.jpg "HTML Report")